RiddleAndCode/rtd-docs/docs/SetUp.md

 Having computed the slices, the Master SD will connect to all other devices and share their slice via an encrypted communication channel.
 The other SDs will prompt their users to enter their PINs.

-## Store quorum backups
+### Store quorum backups

 The initial creation of the Distributed Signees will also create a mnemonic phrase which needs to be backed up.
 With the mnemonic phrase it is possible to restore or recreate devices in case one or some get lost, malfunction or the system is to be re-set up due to changing compliance requirements.

 The basic requirement of the creation and the restoration process is the active connection of all N Signature Devices.
 One Signature Device will be identified as the Master Signature Device and start the creation/restoration process.
 While setting up the first wallet a mnemonic phrase consisting of 24 words will be displayed on the Master Signature Device.
 The phrase is displayed word by word and the user will be only able to go through this process once.
 Pressing the button once proceeds to the next word.

-Implement Screenshots to walk through the step by step creation of the mneomonic back up.

-## Verify quorum backup

-Implement Screenshots to walk through the step by step back up verification

 ## Operation of the Digital Asset management solution

 After the initial set up of all devices, the succesfull backup of the two (2) quroums the solution is no ready an doperational.

-For the detailed walk through the features please head over to the dedicated [Manual](/blob/master/docs/Manual.md/)
+For the detailed walk through the settings and components please head over to the dedicated [Manual](/blob/master/docs/Manual.md/)